What is the Beneficial Ownership Information (BOI) Report?

 What businesses file the BOI Report?

-All non-exempt LLCs and corporations formed or registered to do business in the US can file a BOI Report to FinCEN by January 13, 2025.
+All non-exempt international LLCs and corporations foreign registered to do business in the US can file a BOI Report to FinCEN by April 25th, 2025.

 Frequently Asked Questions